dynamicalsystemslaboratory/Consumer_Provider_System/README.md

 3-"genralized_model_ER_N100.py" is a script that provides an example of how we performed the model on Erdős-Rényi network with 100 nodes.

-4-"doctor_network_radius.py" is a script that provides an example of how we performed the model on doctor network in which the accessibility is determined by the distance threshold.
+4-"doctor_network_radius.py" is a script that provides an example of how we performed the model on doctor network in which the PCPs' accessibility is determined by distance threshold.